Rockies vs. Giants Player Props Betting Odds

 Wade Stats

-- Wade has 51 hits with nine doubles, a triple, eight home runs, 41 walks and 19 RBI.
-He's also stolen two bases.
+- Wade has 53 hits with nine doubles, a triple, eight home runs and 41 walks.
+He has driven in 19 runs with two stolen bases.

 Wade Recent Games